9.3.1 Using the WFC3 Grisms

 aXe has two different strategies for removal of the sky background from the spectra.
 The first strategy is to perform a global subtraction of a scaled ''master sky'' frame from each input grism image at the beginning of the reduction process.
 This removes the background signature from the images, so that the remaining signal can be assumed to originate from the sources only and is extracted without further background correction in the aXe reduction.
 Master sky frames are available for download from the aXe webpage.

 The second strategy is to make a local estimate of the sky background for each beam by interpolating between the adjacent pixels on either side of the beam.
 In this case, an individual sky estimate is made for every beam in each science image.
 This individual sky estimate is processed (flat fielded, wavelength calibrated) parallel to the original beam.
 Subtracting the 1D spectrum extracted from the sky estimate from the 1D spectrum derived from the original beam results in the pure object spectrum.
 The second approach needs to account for the fact that the background of an observation can vary during the course of an observation.
 As is the case for direct imaging, there can be a significant amount of dispersed HeI light as part of the background.
 Steps to mitigate this problem are described in WFC3 ISR 2017-05.
+An updated discussion of variable background subtraction methods for the IR grisms and an improved set of dispersed background models are provided in WFC3 ISR 2020-04.

 Output Products: Extracted Spectra